 How to Calculate Your Vaccine Order

 Given the expense of vaccines—especially the newer ones for human papillomavirus (HPV) and herpes zoster (shingles)—it’s important to make sure you’re in a ‘Goldilocks position’ when ordering: Too much of any one vaccine can lead to spoilage and waste—colloquially known as “cash in the trash.”
 But too little can also cause problems.
-Without important vaccines on hand, you’re in danger of putting your patients’ health at risk (and giving up precious revenue) if you have to send them elsewhere for their immunizations.
+Without important vaccines on hand, you’re in danger of putting your patients’ health at risk (and giving up revenue) if you have to send them elsewhere for their immunizations.

 Tips to managing the ordering process: